-House Democrats unveil reforms to ‘prevent future presidential abuses’
+House Democrats unveil changes to ‘prevent future presidential abuses’

 The measure includes several provisions to speed up judicial rulings on congressional subpoenas and emoluments cases, in which the House or Senate alleges that a federal official violated constitutional prohibitions on accepting gifts without congressional permission.
 The bill states that both types of cases should be decided by a panel of three judges, and that any appeals would go directly to the Supreme Court.

 The slow process of judicial review has been a frequent stumbling block for House Democrats attempting to subpoena Trump administration officials, leading the party to decide to avoid court battles entirely during Trump’s impeachment process, for fear of getting bogged down.
-A suit the House filed last summer to enforce a subpoena against Trump’s former White House counsel Donald McGahn is still working through the appeals process; last month, a federal appeals court panel in Washington, D.C. ruled 2-to-1 against the House, arguing that Congress hadn’t passed a law authorizing itself to sue to enforce subpoenas.
+A suit the House filed last summer to enforce a subpoena against Trump’s former White House counsel Donald McGahn is still working through the appeals process; last month, a federal appeals court panel in Washington, D.C., ruled 2-to-1 against the House, arguing that Congress had not passed a law authorizing itself to sue to enforce subpoenas.
 The bill unveiled Wednesday expressly gives Congress that authority.

 The package mirrors several measures to better regulate the relationship between the White House and Justice Department, which Democrats believe has been too cozy under the leadership of Trump and Attorney General William P. Barr.
 It reflects a proposal from Rep. Hakeem Jeffries (D-N.Y.) requiring the attorney general to keep a log of certain communications with the White House and periodically share it with the DOJ inspector general and Congress, and a bill from Judiciary Chairman Jerrold Nadler (D-N.Y.) exempting the time a president or vice president spends in office from the statute of limitations for any federal crime.
 Nadler’s measure seeks to ensure that the Justice Department’s policy against indicting sitting presidents does not become a means for avoiding prosecution entirely.